Right here, stereotypically, is the method of utilized deep studying: Collect/get knowledge;

 management over graph building, it needs to be outlined inside a operate.
 The

-blueprint for creation is handed to tff$studying$from_keras_model, collectively
+blueprint for creation is handed to tff$studying$from_keras_model

 with a “dummy” batch that exemplifies how the coaching knowledge will look: